Computer Security Tips

 There is much to be said about computer security, but the greatest problem to overcome is user education.
 How to make all those people aware of the problems and how to avoid them?

 I don't claim to have all the answers; in fact, I don't claim to have any of the answers.
-What I hope to achieve here is simply to provide a source of some of the information I have, which can be helpful in the on-going effort to educate the growing population of computer users.
+What I hope to achieve here is simply to provide a source of some of the information I have, which can be helpful in the on-going effort to educate the growing population of computer system administrators.
+The pages described here were created some time ago, and some of the examples used may seem dated, but the fundamentals they discuss continue to be relevant.

 Computer security advisories:

-These advisories were written for the Concordia University community, but are no doubt relevant to anyone out there:
+These advisories were written for the Concordia University community in Montreal, Canada, but were no doubt relevant to others as well:

 Melissa